 Rutooro portions discuss the newest programs, like visiting the botanical gardens and trekking chimps in Kibale, as well as other reasons people should visit the Science Centers: Want to learn the difference between venomous and non-venomous snakes?
 How about a convenient place to buy Eco-Char?
 There are 5 locations, and all are FREE!

-A solar powered projection of nature films is shown to audiences averaging over 250 men, women and children on a weekly rotation in all the project’s focal areas, providing a forum for discussion where individuals share their experiences living next to the park and information about the project is disseminated.
+A solar powered projection of nature films is shown to audiences averaging over 300 men, women and children on a weekly rotation (weather permitting) in all the project’s focal areas, providing a forum for discussion where individuals share their experiences living next to the park and information about the project is disseminated.
 For villagers whose only animal encounters have been negative, the films offer a new way to view wildlife.

 Public gatherings provide opportunities for our constituents to teach other members of their community about the project while incorporating traditional cultural activities.
 Having someone you have known your entire life tell you about their new stove, eco-briquettes or the charismatic nature of chimps is far more impactful than hearing the same from an outsider.
 Gathering together for Kibale and connecting through song, dance, food and fun promotes NNF’s mission of living in harmony nature.
 Smaller, more intimate workshops focus not only on environmental concerns but real life issues facing Ugandans today.
-NNF is proud to partner with Marie Stopes to conduct family planning and women’s health workshops around Kibale.